ironbridgecorp/hl7-standard/README.md

 npm install hl7-standard
 ```

+## Support

+We wish to collaborate with like-minded individuals in the healthcare ecosystem who share our vision and goal.
+Please join us on our 'hl7-standard' slack channel <>.

 ## API Methods

 HL7-Standard enables users to quickly manipulate HL7 data using JSON.
 It consists of the following methods: